Accelize/apyfal/docs/getting_started.rst

 Getting Started
 ===============

-This section explains how to use AcceleratorAPI with Python to run accelerators.
+This section explains how to use Apyfal with Python to run accelerators.

-All of theses examples requires that you first install the AcceleratorAPI and get configuration requirements like at least your Accelize credentials (``accelize_client_id`` and ``accelize_secret_id`` parameters in following examples).
+All of theses examples requires that you first install the Apyfal and get configuration requirements like at least your Accelize credentials (``accelize_client_id`` and ``accelize_secret_id`` parameters in following examples).